lisejolicoeur/flux-usernetes/aws/examples/lammps/README.md

 2. run on bare metal with lammps in container + flux
 3. run in usernetes with same container and lammps
 4. run on bare metal (with and without container) but with usernetes running (to assess overhead)

-We are going to use our [tf setup](../tf) on (still) a small node type, but with 7 instances.

-- Using 6 nodes on a 7 node cluster
-- Problem size 32 x 8 x 16
-- index 0 (control plane and flux lead broker) will not run jobs.

 ### Why are we looking at the four cases above?